 Also, view Domestic Work and Matrimonial Property

 Creates Emotional and Mental Stress

 As discussed above, unpaid care performed by women plays a central role in the economy by providing family members with child care, meals, food, cleanliness, and emotional support.
-However, unpaid care not only hinders women’s opportunities in the workforce and their aspirations, but it also causes enormous emotional labour for women which goes unnoticed, unmentioned and unrecognized.
-Emotional labour is the invisible mental stress faced by women of every generation to make sure the days run smoothly, the household is efficiently managed, and children are happy and healthy.
+However, unpaid care not only hinders women’s opportunities in the workforce and their aspirations, but it also causes enormous emotional labour for women which goes unnoticed, unmentioned, and unrecognized.
+Emotional labor is the invisible mental stress faced by women of every generation to make sure the days run smoothly, the household is efficiently managed, and children are happy and healthy.
 It’s the mental energy spent on managing and micromanaging, all without rocking the boat.

 “Women aren’t fed up because we expect too much.
 We’re fed up because we’re told we shouldn’t expect anything at all.
 We should

 just let it go as if it were so easy.

 As if our work were so easily disposable.”- Gemma Hartley